-- 6.1 Protecting Green Belt Land and Metropolitan Open Land

-- 6.1.1 Green Belt is a significant feature of the borough as it contains around 2,000ha around 30% of the area of the Borough.
-As set out in the NPPF paragraph 80, the Green Belt has many functions which most importantly for Redbridge include preventing urban sprawl by keeping land permanently open and safeguarding the countryside.
-There is a significant area of Green Belt to the east of the borough which separates Hainault from Barkingside and a band with runs north south along the Roding Valley that separates Woodford and Wanstead with Woodford Bridge and Ilford.

-- 6.1.2 The London Plan (2015) defines

-Metropolitan Open Land as strategic open

-land that contributes to the structure of

-London and provides open breaks within

-the urban area.
-The Council only has one

-relatively small area of MOL to the south

-of the borough running along the River
+- 6.1 Protecting Green Belt Land and Metropolitan Open Land - 6.1.1 Green Belt is a significant feature of the borough and covers around 2,000ha approximately 30% of the borough.
+As set out in NPPF paragraph 80, the Green Belt has many functions which most importantly for Redbridge include preventing urban sprawl by keeping land permanently open and safeguarding the countryside.
+There is a significant area of Green Belt to the east of the borough which separates Hainault from Barkingside and a band which runs north south along the Roding Valley that separates Woodford and Wanstead with Woodford Bridge and Ilford. - Metropolitan Open Land (MOL) as strategic open land that contributes to the structure of London and provides open breaks within the urban area.
+The Council only has one relatively small area of MOL to the south of the borough running along the River Roding.
+Other important assets include the borough's heritage assets, such as conservation areas and listed buildings.
+The Council's policy approach for the historic environment and its preservation and enhancement as a key borough asset is outlined in detail in Section 5 of the Plan (see policy LP33).

-Roding.

-Managing and Protecting the Borough's Green Belt and Metropolitan Land
+Managing and Protecting the Borough's Green Belt and Metropolitan Open Land

-- 1 The Council will protect designated Green Belt and Metropolitan Open Land, as defined on the Policies Map, for the purposes of: - (a) Safeguarding the countryside from encroachment; - (b) Checking the unrestricted sprawl of Greater London; - (c) Preventing the merging of: Woodford Green with Woodford Bridge, Wanstead with Ilford and Aldersbrook and Barkingside with Hainault; and - (d) Preserving the setting and special character of Aldersbrook, Snaresbrook, Woodford and Wanstead. - 2 The Council will protect the openness of the borough's Green Belt and Metropolitan Open Land by: - (a) Resisting new development regarded as inappropriate development as set out in the National Planning Policy Framework; and - (b) Supporting development which improves access to Green Belt areas for beneficial uses such as outdoor sport and recreation where there is no conflict with protecting the openness of such land
+- 1 The Council will protect designated Green Belt and Metropolitan Open Land, as defined on the Policies Map, for the purposes of: - (a) Safeguarding the countryside from encroachment; - (b) Checking the unrestricted sprawl of Greater London; - (c) Preventing the merging of: Woodford Green with Woodford Bridge, Wanstead with Ilford and Aldersbrook and Barkingside with Hainault; and - (d) Preserving the setting and special character of Aldersbrook, Snaresbrook, Woodford and Wanstead. - 2 The Council will protect the openness of the borough's Green Belt and Metropolitan Open Land by: - (a) Resisting new development regarded as inappropriate development as set out in the National Planning Policy Framework; and - (b) Supporting development which improves access to Green Belt areas for beneficial uses such as outdoor sport and recreation where there is no conflict with protecting the openness and nature conservation value of such land.